patrickoser/social-app/README.md

 Todo:
     Add default images and the ability to upload their own images.
 Hide it behind a dropdown menu.

-    Add a Profile component that sits above posts and create post form to distinguish it from Home.
-Contains pfp, username, bio, and maybe a header image.

     Add an error message when a user provides an email/password combo that doesnt match any existing account.